6 Multiple Regression

 incomeHigh income:life_exp | b14 | 0.072 |

-We can match the coefficients with the values computed: the fitted
+We can match the coefficients with the values computed in Table 6.2: the fitted

 fertility rate \(\widehat{y} = \widehat{\text{fert rate}}\) for